About the Corporate Partnership Board

 Participation in the CPB is by invitation only, to be made by the ITF Secretary-General.
 Membership is open to companies in ITF member and non-member countries.
 Partners pay an annual fee for the period of their membership.

-See photo from CPB meeting on 19 May 2016 at the ITF Summit
+See photos from CPB meeting on 24 May 2018 at the ITF Summit